 Beginning in 2009 and continuing over the next 15 years, LaRC is proposing to implement a major five-phase modernization and upgrade project called New Town.
-Site improvements would include construction of five new buildings, the renovation of two existing buildings, and the deconstruction of 22 abandoned and unneeded buildings; as well as upgrades to roadwork, parking lots, and utilities.
+Site improvements would include construction of five new buildings, the renovation of two existing buildings, and the deconstruction of an additional 22 abandoned and unneeded buildings; as well as upgrades to roadwork, parking lots, and utilities.
 The project would modernize the center core of LaRC, better align LaRC's capabilities with the future direction of the NASA mission, and significantly reduce the Center's operations and maintenance costs.
 This initiative would remove aging and inefficient facilities to be replaced by modern offices and research laboratories.
 The new facilities and modifications to existing facilities would meet the Leadership in Energy and Environmental Design (LEED) silver standards for building design.
-The New Town project would result in an adverse effect to LaRC's cultural resources since eight of the affected buildings are potentially eligible for listing in the National Register of Historic Places as contributing resources to a proposed historic district, and one of the eight is also potentially eligible as an individual resource.
-However, LaRC plans to minimize the impact by completing mitigation measures documented in a Programmatic Agreement being developed by NASA and the Virginia SHPO.
-LaRC is currently preparing an EA to evaluate the environmental impacts of the New Town project and to afford the public an opportunity to comment on the undertaking.
-It is anticipated that no substantial environmental impacts would occur as a result of the Proposed Action and a FONSI will be issued.
+The New Town project would result in an adverse effect to several of LaRC's cultural resources.
+However, LaRC plans to mitigate the adverse effect through performing mitigation measures included in a center-wide PA, currently under development with the SHPO and the ACHP.
+LaRC prepared an EA for the project and a FONSI was issued in October of 2008.
+A supplement to the New Town EA is currently being prepared in order to address potential environmental impacts associated with the recent decision to install geothermal ground source heat and cooling systems for the five new buildings.
+The geothermal systems would result in significant energy savings for LaRC.